ArnaultMICHEL/guacamole-compose/manage/readme.md

 # Guacamole CLI scripts

+## CLI Authentication on Keycloak Failed :(

-It was not working, I was not able to manage CLI authentication as guacamole complain about the nonce claim :
+As i was not able to manage CLI authentication on Keycloak as guacamole complain about the nonce claim :

 ```bash
 $ curl -X POST "https://${GUAC_HOSTNAME}/guacamole/api/tokens" \